somasis/musl-wiki/design-concepts.md

 to a library's TLS takes place in a signal handler or after forking).

 One consequence of this design is that there is memory which is never freed.
-However, the point at which this memory is allocated is in dlopen, an interface which inherently allocates an unfreeable (in musl, for various good reasons)
+However, the point at which this memory is allocated is in `dlopen`, an interface which inherently allocates an unfreeable (in musl, for various good reasons)
 resource: a shared library.
-If for some reason there exists an extreme, unusually large number of threads at the moment dlopen is called, however, the permanent allocations could be costly.
+If for some reason there exists an extreme, unusually large number of threads at the moment `dlopen` is called, however, the permanent allocations could be costly.
 It may be possible to arrange for some or all of this memory to be freeable upon thread exit, by carving up the large allocation into individual pieces returnable to the malloc subsystem via free.